 You'll grind at first, but it doesn't always have to be a 24/7 grind.

-How to Think About Your Side Hustle
+Simple Activity to Help You Find Your Side Hustle

 I recommend getting a sheet of paper and drawing a line down the middle.
 On one side, you'll list all the “ways to make money” slash “money-making hobbies” that you're attracted to.
 This is just everything that peaks your interest.
 Have you noticed you're pulled to certain topics and specific interests?
 This could be anything from real estate to cars to stocks to teaching to acting to dancing to arts to crafts to collecting.
 List as many as you can on the left side and pick your top two.